kyleshay/introspect.js/README.md

 introspect.js
 =============

-Introspect and inject a property that is an object containing private functions.
+Introspect (Reflection via source code) and inject a property that is an object containing private functions.
 Could be useful for unit testing private functions.

 ## To use (example):
 `introspect('adder.js')`